mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-It works with composite keyset as well.
-Just configure all the columns you want:
+Configuring a composite keyset is easy as well.
+Just add all the columns you want:

 ```cs
 KeysetPaginate(